 The availability of Psychosocial Safety Climate (PSC) data from the 2017 People Matter Survey provides a way of predicting which organisations are most at risk of developing psychosocial hazards in the workplace, such as bullying and harassment, prior to these occurring.

-In the second half of 2017, VPSC will also explore new ways to assist agencies with bullying prevention.
-This involves building workplace cultures which reward positive attitudes and behaviours, leaving less room for bullying.
-A best practice guide is planned for September-October.
+In the second half of 2017, based on research, the VPSC will explore new ways to assist agencies with bullying prevention.
+This involves building work place culture which reward positive attitudes and behaviours, leaving less room for bullying.
+A best practice guide is planned for September-October

 VPSC is working with Industrial Relations Victoria and the CPSU to develop strategies to reduce bullying.
 Previously VPSC worked with the Department of Health and Human Services (DHHS) to provide insight into bullying in the healthcare sector.